tahngarth825/yesangel/README.md

 2. find a way to make the questions and photos the same for both yourself and others' profiles)
 3. Views: userdetails should include "looking for"
-4. ENSURE MIN AGE < MAX AGE
-5. Strengthen validations (location is string, age is int, etc.)
-6. Remove self from browse?
 7. Guest login for girls?
-8. Make sure handleDisplay for UserMain checks if it's your profile, and allow edits if not!
-9. Filter on backend
 10. SEED DATABASE ONCE I'VE FIGURED OUT HOW TO LIMIT CHOICES
-11. DETAILED VIEWS
 12. Clean CSS for toggle view to change from centered to fixed when viewport is too small to render two columns
 13. strong validations on inputs such as location